 - Retention: To increase the number of active subscribers and retain them as paying members.

 With this in mind, how would you go about calculating the loss of subscribers caused by not renewing the show?

 How to Approach Data Science Case Study Questions

 There are four main steps to tackling every data science case study problem, regardless of the type: clarify, make assumptions, gather context, and provide data points and analysis.

 The first step is used to gather more information.
-More often than not, these case studies are designed to be confusing!
+More often than not, these case studies are designed to be confusing and vague!
 There will be unorganized data intentionally supplemented with extraneous or omitted information, so it is the candidate’s job in this step to even out this inherent disadvantage.
 Interviewers will observe how they ask questions and continue on through their solution.